TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Highlight: A view inside the Byzantine crypt of St. Angelo.

-While our particular tour did not include two very important cites in Puglia, they should be on the list of everyone based in Lecce.
+While our tour did not include two important cities in Puglia, they should be on everyone's list based in Lecce.

 • The World Heritage Site of Alberobello can easily be visited by an inexpensive train ride from Lecce in a day.
-The town is known for its conical structures called Trulli— traditional limestone white circular dwellings that are remarkable examples of mortarless construction, a prehistoric building technique still in use in the region.
-They feature pyramidal, domed, or conical roofs build of corbelled limestone slabs.
-Their special features, the fact that the buildings are still occupied and the ancient building technique still used, make the site unique.
+The town is known for its conical structures called Trulli — traditional limestone white circular dwellings that are remarkable examples of mortarless construction, a prehistoric building technique still in use in the region.
+They feature pyramidal, domed, or conical roofs built of corbelled limestone slabs.
+Their unique features, the fact that the buildings are still occupied and the ancient building technique still used, make the site unique.

 • Matera and the Sassi district.
-Another UNESCO World Heritage Site, Matera is a different world.
-The district of Sassi, a ravine with ancient cave dwellings piled high one upon the other, all carved into the rock face, illustrates yet another way that earlier civilizations forged homes in one of the poorest regions of the country.
+Another UNESCO World Heritage Site, Matera, is a different world.
+The district of Sassi, a ravine with ancient cave dwellings piled high one upon the other, all carved into the rock face, illustrates yet another way that earlier civilizations forged homes in one of the country's poorest regions.
 Walk to the overlook near Piazza Vittorio Veneto and then go down the stairs to explore the warren of cave homes and the winding alleys.

 Must-see: The cone-shaped roofs of houses in Alberobello.

-Must-see: The ancient and mysterious town of Matera, with houses and caves dug into the surrounding rock hills.
+Must-see: The ancient and mysterious town of Matera, houses, and caves dug into the surrounding rock hills.

-We totally agree with Cascione that the best way to see a place is to go slow and to put yourself in the middle of it, with time to stop and chat, to discover a museum hidden down a twisting alley, to taste sea urchin with a glass of Primitivo at the locals’ favorite bar, or try operating a traditional olive press, or to watch women weaving in the ancient, traditional ways.
+We totally agree with Cascione that the best way to see a place is to go slow and put yourself in the middle of it, with time to stop and chat, discover a museum hidden down a twisting alley, taste sea urchin with a glass of Primitivo at the locals' favorite bar, try operating a traditional olive press, or watch women weaving in ancient, conventional ways.
 What better way to do it than by bike?

 When to Go